 The finance board currently operates within the trustee main board.
-Within the meetings there is a defined finance agenda and a chair of finance that is separate to the chair of trustees.
+Within the meetings there is a defined finance agenda.

-The finance board has key responsibilities that include financial planning, financial controls and financial reporting.
-Undertaking these responsibilities helps board members:
+The finance board has key responsibilities that include f inancial planning, f inancial c ontrols a nd financial reporting.
+Undertaking these responsibilities h elps board members:

-- · Meet their legal duties to safeguard the organisation's assets - Administer the organisation's finances and assets in a way that identifies and manages risk - Ensures the quality of financial reporting, by keeping adequate accounting records and preparing timely relevant financial information
+- · Meet their legal duties to safeguard the organisation's assets. - · Administer the organisation's finances and assets in a way that identifies and manages risk. - Ensures the quality of financial reporting, by keeping adequate accounting records and preparing timely relevant financial information.